Got Questions About Academic Coaching? Learn More Here!

-During Fall 2021, coaching sessions are happening online via Zoom and in the SF LRC (to the right of room 112 in the Nave) and in Irwin Hall in room 2006.
-When you book your appointment, let your coach know if you prefer to meet online or in person and at which location.
+For Fall 2022, coaching sessions are available in the SF LRC (Main Building, 2nd Floor, Room 206) and online via Zoom.
+When you book your appointment, let your coach know if you prefer to meet in-person or online.

 Can I email my paper to a coach ahead of time and have them edit it for me?